The true story of Thelma Healy

 When Vince was suddenly killed, fighting the communists in the Korean War, Thelma almost lost the will to live.

-But her life took another dramatic turn and she embarked on a daunting 15,000km journey of discovery half way across the world to Korea.
+But her life took another dramatic turn and she embarked on a daunting 15,000km journey of discovery half way across the world to South Korea to find the grave of her beloved son Vince.

-Passage to Pusan is the true story of Thellie’s life.
-It is based on letters and diaries from Thelma and oral histories from her four surviving children, Geraldine, Carmel, Peter and Monica, as well as her three surviving daughters-in-law, Tricia (Patricia) Peter’s wife, Eileen, the wife of deceased son John, and Cath, wife of deceased son Jim.
+Passage to Pusan is the true story of Thellie’s life, based based on letters and diaries from Thelma and oral histories from her surviving children and extended family.

-They all delved into the backs of their wardrobes and deep into their memory banks to extract letters, photos, stories and snippets that allowed this book to be written.
+They all delved into their wardrobes and memory banks to extract letters, photos, stories and snippets that allowed this book to be written.

 There were many laughs and tears along the way as they generously and faithfully recalled treasured tales about living in Sandgate and Brisbane and about their beloved Thellie.